DarthMurse/Colorization/README.md

 So that it can be correctly loaded with `torchvision.datasets.ImageFolder`.

-3. Run the training.
+### Run the training

 I trained the model on 6 A100-40G-PCIE for 100 epochs, which roughly takes 10 hours.
 To train the model from scratch, you need to run the following commands.
+The default code will train both the generator and the descriminator from scratch.

     cd src
     python3 main.py